redhat-performance/regulus/README.md

 # Configure PAO and SRIOV

-Assuming you have pulled this repo on your bastion.
-You should config PAO and SRIOV at the appropriate time.
+Assuming you have pulled this repo on your crucible controller and have invoked "make init-lab" with success, you should config PAO and SRIOV at the appropriate time.
 See README in SRIOV-config and PAO-config for details

 # Customizations
 ### ./lab.config